Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-02.md

 - Describe linting
 - Use ESLint
-- Evaulate your work against professional standards
+- Evaluate your work against professional standards
 - Write JS to professional standards

 <!-- > -->

 ## Overview 🔎

-This class you will look at the JS you wrote in the tutorial  improve and upgrade it to modern and professional standards.
+In this class, you will look at the JS you wrote in the tutorial to improve and upgrade it to modern and professional standards.

 <!-- > -->